ethanJPope/SnapUIProject/README.md

 Through the process of making this project I gave myself the challenge of not using any form of AI, whether it was resarch or when I was stuck and needed help.
 So instead I did my own resarch, and in the end I learned a lot more this way.
 Before I only really used AI when I was stuck, but when I completly removed it from my workstyle for this week I noticed I learned a lot more and faster.
 Even though I spent a lot more time than I would have used AI, I think it was worth it. https://www.youtube.com/watch?v=uJgM5p0UxqU&feature=youtu.be

+To use this project open unity, go to the package manager, then click add "Install package from git url", and paste this link: https://github.com/ethan/SnapUI.git
 # SnapUI

 ## SnapUI View: